17 May 2019 Energy Management

 statistics on screen

-Ahead of Edie Live 2019, where SMS Plc will be exhibiting on 21-22 May 2019 at the NEC Birmingham, we talk to our Business Development Director, John Flaherty, who is guest speaker at the event.
+Ahead of Edie Live 2019, where SMS Ltd will be exhibiting on 21-22 May 2019 at the NEC Birmingham, we talk to our Business Development Director, John Flaherty, who is guest speaker at the event.

 The title of John’s talk is ‘Ensuring energy flexibility in face of market uncertainty’, which if attending the event, you can catch at the Energy Theatre from 11.15 on Day 2 (Wednesday 22 May).